 Notes

-- Check the Mussels & Clams: Discard any mussels or clams that don’t open after cooking.
+- Check shellfish carefully: Discard any mussels or clams that do not open during cooking.

 I LOVE seafood and this was so simple and delicious.
 Keto is awesome!